vmware-archive/node-examples/object-put/README.md

 $ node index.js
 ```

-The application demonstrates configuring the Node.js GemFire client
-to use a local cluster.
-It does each CRUD operation, printing expected and actual values along
-the way.
+The application demonstrates basic object usage.
+It creates two regions, then uses objects both as values and as keys to store and retrieve data.
 The application is not interactive.

 Example output: